Help build a larger network of wildlife cameras by observing the seasonal movements of Sky Island species in the U.S. and Mexico.

 Click on a camera location to see the total number of species observed in that location, the months of checklist data available, and the extent to which influences of people, domestic animals, livestock, or vehicles affect this location.
-Note that each location is approximate to protect privacy, so the actual camera location in within 1,000 m of the displayed point.
+Note that each location is approximate to protect privacy, so the actual camera location is within 1,000 meters of the displayed point.

-If the camera location marker is blue, the camera is within 15 meters of drinkable water for a majority of the months reporting.
-If the camera location is yellow, the camera was not within 15 meters of drinkable water for majority of the months reporting.
-The size of the camera location marker scales with total species richness, so larger markers indicate more species observed at that location.
+If the camera-location marker is blue, the camera is within 15 meters of drinkable water for a majority of the months reporting.
+If the camera location is yellow, the camera was not within 15 meters of drinkable water for the majority of the months reporting.
+The size of the camera-location marker scales with total species richness, so larger markers indicate more species observed at that location.